-Long-term operational GHG emissions of the new pumping plant would be associated with worker trips to conduct routine inspection and maintenance activities, temporary emergency diesel-fueled generator, temporary diesel-fueled portable pumps, and energy usage.
-The new pumping plant will replace the existing Road 20 portable PP and be operated and monitored remotely similar to the existing Road 20 RCS and the Road 20 portable PP. Therefore, it would not include any new sources of GHG emissions.
-A portable emergency generator or emergency portable pumps may be used at the site, but would not be permanent or required for normal operation of the facility.
-Worker vehicle trips for operation and maintenance would be similar to existing conditions, with approximately two trips per month.
-Indirect operational GHG emissions would be associated with emissions from electricity generation for line power provided by the Pacific Gas and Electric Company to project facilities.
-The operation of the new pumping plant would result in a net increase in electricity use.
-However, this increase would result in an extremely small change for the overall region.
-The net GHG increase for the project in 2030 is expected to be 18.28 MT CO2e, well below the BAAQMD threshold of 660 MT CO2e.
-Furthermore, the removal of the diesel-operated Road 20 portable PP on site will result in a reduction of GHG emissions.
-For these reasons, the operation of the project would not generate a net increase in GHG emissions that would, either directly or indirectly, have a significant impact on the environment.
+Long-term operational GHG emissions of the existing PP are associated with worker trips to conduct routine inspection and maintenance activities and energy usage.
+Operation of the new PP and new pipelines would not include any new sources of GHG emissions.
+The new PP and new pipelines would operate in a similar manner as the existing PP and pipelines, which are currently operated and monitored remotely.
+Worker vehicle trips for operation and maintenance would be similar to existing conditions, with approximately two trips per month required.
+Indirect operational GHG emissions would be associated with emissions from electricity generation for line power provided by the Pacific Gas and Electric Company to Project facilities.
+However, electricity use associated with operation of the new PP and pipelines would be similar to that of the existing PP and pipelines; therefore, the Project would not result in an increase in indirect GHG emissions.
+For these reasons, the operation of the Project would not generate GHG emissions, either directly or indirectly, that would have a significant impact on the environment.

-Impact GHG-2: Potential to conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases (Less than Significant)
+Impact GHG-2: Potential to conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases.
+(Less than Significant)